runtipi/runtipi-cli-go/README.md

 ### Why?

 Why am I building this?
 Two reasons, firstly I don't like rust and I think its a bad choice for the CLI so I want to build something better.
-Secondly, I just want to learn GO.
+Secondly, I just want to learn Go.

 ## Features

-The Runtipi GO CLI has all the official Runtipi CLI features and the following extra ones:
+The Runtipi Go CLI has all the official Runtipi CLI features and the following extra ones:

 - List app backups command (`./runtipi-cli app list-backups`)
 - Healthcheck command using the worker API